 “The battle was really over when the speaker stopped pushing for this and undermined his own political leverage by publicly stating that he would not shut down the government over this issue,” she charged.

-Dannenfelser described the tactical retreat of House pro-lifers, including the speaker, as a “bitter disappointment.”
-But some of her political allies suggested the pro-life movement has reason to be proud of its incremental victories over the last couple of months.
+Some of Dannenfelser’s political allies suggested the pro-life movement has reason to be proud of its incremental victories over the last couple of months.

 Johnson noted that the political campaign against Planned Parenthood educated the public about the organization’s primary emphasis on abortion, rather than other health services for women — as its recent media campaign had asserted.